 - Wondering why on earth I was in Bangladesh…

 Where Did Ship Breaking Come From?

 So around 1969, ship breaking was introduced to the area.
-As well as ship breaking and building sailing ships, Bangladesh exports garments, knitwear, frozen food, jute and jute products, leather products, tea and chemical products.
+As well as ship breaking and building sailing ships, Bangladesh exports garments, knitwear, frozen food, jute, leather, tea and chemical products.
 Country boats trade cotton, rice, spices, sugar and tobacco.

 I guess if you have one ship to scrap (and employ people/make profits), then why not get more?
 After all, there’s plenty of ships in the world, right?